georgeyhere/Toast-RV32i/README.md

 # Toast-RV32i

-- Toast is a RISC-V soft core written in Verilog that implements a subset of the RV32I ISA.
+- Toast is a RISC-V soft core written in Verilog that implements a subset of the [RV32I ISA version 2.2](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).

 - Goals: